Authorization and Appropriations Process

 We have represented communities and private real estate and development companies in the past rounds of the Department of Defense base closure process.
 We have also supported community efforts to redevelop closed bases such as Naval Air Station Cecil Field, Florida; Kelly Air Logistics Center (now Port San Antonio, Texas); Army Medical Center, Denver, Colorado; and Walter Reed Army Medical Center, Washington DC.

 We have represented states, municipalities and private entities throughout the BRAC process, from the Commission hearing and approval process to the transfer and redevelopment phase.
-We combine our knowledge of the base closure laws, regulations and process with our environmental, real estate development and public-private financing practices to provide comprehensive advice and representation throughout the entire process.
+We combine our knowledge of the base closure laws, regulations and process with our Environmental, Safety & Health, Real Estate and Public & Infrastructure Finance Practices to provide comprehensive advice and representation throughout the entire process.

 Environmental and Land Use